Hepato-Renal Toxicity Induced by Chlorpyrifos, Diazinon and their Mixture to Male Rats with Special Concern to the Effect of Zinc Supplementation

 Biologically active substances (e.g., pesticides) enhance the formation of reactive oxygen species (ROS).
 These ROS are responsible of inducing oxidative stress in the tissues and chronic permanent damage in animal organs and their functions [3,14].
 This raised the interest of scientists to search for antioxidants which might alleviate oxidative stress caused by pesticides.
 Several substances including naturally available plant oils, vitamins, and essential mineral elements were used to alleviate toxic hazards of OP pesticides-induced oxidative stress in experimental animals.
 For examples, against chlorpyrifos, these substances were tested: fennel (Foeniculum vulgare Mill.) essential oil ; wheat germ oil and grape seed oil ; Vitamin E (a-tocopherol) ; and zinc [18,19].
 White grape seed oil ; Vitamin E (a-tocopherol) [21,22] and a combination of vitamin C and E were used against diazinon-induced oxidative stress in rats .

-It’s worthy to mention that the study of the role of certain essential metals in modulating the effects of different toxicants is being one area of increasing interest.
-In this respect, studies have shown that zinc, an essential nutrient, can protect against oxidative damage caused by certain xenobiotics and thus may have antioxidant properties .
+The study of the role of certain essential metals in modulating the effects of different toxicants is an area of recent interest.
+Recent studies have shown that zinc can protect against oxidative damage caused by several toxicants and thus may have antioxidant properties .

 The present investigation was carried out to assess some toxicological effects in male rats following exposure to CPF, DIZ and their combination, and to evaluate the ameliorative effect of co-administration of zinc.
 Some biomarkers of liver and kidney functions, as well as histopathological changes in liver, kidneys and testes were studied.